 Our Counsellors have already been helping the Irish abroad for many years with mental health issues such as:

-feeling unhappy, feeling low, being constantly worried, not sleeping, feeling stressed out and/or anxious, behaviour problems, anger issues, feeling sad, difficulty dealing with a death, being bullied/cyber bullied, feeling confused, drinking too much, addiction problems, problems with eating, not feeling good about yourself, lacking in confidence and more!
+feeling unhappy, feeling low, being constantly worried, not sleeping, feeling stressed out and/or anxious, behaviour problems, anger issues, feeling sad, difficulty dealing with a death, being bullied/cyber bullied, feeling confused, not feeling good about yourself, lacking in confidence and more!

 Since 2016 we have provided this service to Irish citizens in over 25 countries globally!